|

 Is it safe for dogs to eat dairy like ice cream, cheese?

 Can dogs eat dairy?
 Some can, but others are lactose intolerant, similar to humans.
-Some dairy products are safer than others for your dog.
+Some dairy products are safer than others.

 Unfortunately, the answer isn’t very straightforward.
 The safety of dairy consumption in dogs is dependent on a few factors.

 Some dogs can eat dairy products with no problems.
-Others can be lactose intolerant, similar to humans, or have a dairy allergy.
-Knowing what kind of dairy products you give to your dog is also essential.
+Others may be lactose intolerant, like humans, or have a dairy allergy.
+Knowing which dairy products you give your dog is also essential.

 Even if they aren’t lactose intolerant, some popular dairy products could contain chemicals or other toxic ingredients to your pet.
 In those situations, it’s not necessarily the dairy causing a problem but whatever else is on the ingredient list.